SlavaCat118/VitalSpeedBanks/README.md

 # VitalSpeedBanks
-A faster bank creation utility for the Vital synthesizer
+A faster bank creation utility for the Vital synthesizer.
+Python compatable with Windows, Mac, and Linux.
+(Binaries currently available only for Windows)

 ![image](https://github.com/SlavaCat118/VitalSpeedBanks/assets/71950453/33c14b74-9759-4d42-8313-ba167093242d)